cmtania/jobs-board/README.md

+## Jobs Board Web App
 I used Angular 12 for front end and NodeJs with Rest API using local JSON file for backend.
+## Instructions
-Please run npm install to front end and node js backend then npm start after you clone my project.
+Run 'npm install' to front end and node js backend then npm start after you clone my project.

-Screenshot
+## Actual Dashboard
 ![Screenshot](my_ui.png)

 # jobs-board